dnweber/BBRF_EpigeneticAgeing/README.md

 Data and scripts/code associated with "Epigenetic age estimation in a long-lived, deepwater scorpionfish: insights into epigenetic clock development" D. Nick Weber, Andrew T. Fields, Derek W. Chamberlin, William F. Patterson III, and David S. Portnoy.
 Submitted to CJFAS.

-## Associated data can be found in the "Data" folder, incuding:
+## Associated data can be found in the "Data" folder, including:
 - "BBRF_percent_wide_FC.csv" contains the matrix of percent methylation values (post all filtering steps) for the fin clip samples, necessary to recreate the elastic net regression results.
 - "BBRF_percent_wide_MU.csv" contains the matrix of percent methylation values (post all filtering steps) for the muscle tissue samples, necessary to recreate the elastic net regression results.
 - "BBRF_percent_wide_BothTissues.csv" contains the matrix of percent methylation values (post all filtering steps) for the fin clip and muscle tissue samples, necessary to recreate the elastic net regression results.